steview-d/bookmarks/README.md

 <img src="https://i.imgur.com/uY1GGkK.png" height=300>

-This form connects to the Stripe API to process a users card details.
+This form connects to the Stripe API to process a user's card details.
 No card details are stored locally or on the server, they are only sent to Stripe and then discarded.

 Payments (and Premium functionality) can be tested by upgrading to Premium using Stripes basic test card numbers, which are the following
 ```